 Relapse.
 For many, it’s part of the long, winding journey to sobriety.
-In fact, DrugAbuse.gov states that 40 to 60 percent of addicts and alcoholics will relapse after receiving treatment.
+In fact, the National Institute on Drug Abuse states that 40-60%of addicts and alcoholics will relapse after receiving treatment.

 When I was a little over a year and a half sober, I met a guy who was also sober.
 I fell head over heels for him very quickly, and everything was going well for a few weeks.
 Then he began acting strangely, not answering my texts or calls.
 Eventually, his behavior led to a relapse and he wanted nothing to do with me or my sober lifestyle.
-I was devastated and didn’t know how to even begin to make sense of the way I was feeling.
+I was devastated.
+I didn’t know how to even begin to make sense of the way I was feeling.
 I wanted so badly to say “screw it,” pick up a drink and drink myself into oblivion for a few hours.
 But when it came down to it, I knew drinking wouldn’t make the situation any more bearable.
 I may have been able to forget for a few hours, but I would have woken up hurting just as much as I had the day before.
-So I rode out the pain without drinking, and eventually it subsided.
+So I rode out the pain without drinking, and eventually, it subsided.
 It always does.

-Since I got sober at age 20, that means I spend my junior and senior year sober while basically everyone around me went to bars and parties and drank.
+Since I got sober at age 20, that means I spent my junior and senior years sober while basically everyone around me went to bars and parties and drank.
 I chose to continue spending time with my friends who drank in moderation, meaning I had to learn how to be OK with being around alcohol while not consuming it.
 Sometimes this was easy, and other times it was insanely difficult.

 So many people treat vacations as a way to let loose, going out and drinking every night, or even all day.
 When it comes to remaining sober on vacation, I continually remind myself that I will wake up with no hangover, ready to embrace whatever the next day has to offer.
 I will remember every moment of the trip, wherever I may be.
 I will have clear, intact memories, which is more than I could say if I picked up a drink.

 There’s no way around it — first dates while sober are awkward.
 Getting coffee just isn’t the same as getting drinks.
 Without alcohol, it’s harder to loosen up and ignore the nerves involved in dating.
 However, going on first dates sober sets the tone for the rest of the relationship because you know you are being your true self.
 This helps the other person gain an understanding of who you are and what to expect from you in the future, should you continue seeing one another.
-On my first date with my partner of one and half years, I was honest right away.
+On my first date with my partner, I was honest right away.
 I told him I no longer drink because I had too many issues in the past.
 Rather than pass judgment, he respected my decision and continues to do so.